TrevorLaNouette/PyBer_Analysis/README.md

 ### Purpose:

 - V. Isualize gave us a new assignment.
-We are to create a summary DataFrame of the ride-sharing data by city type.
-Then create a multiple-line graph that shows the total weekly fares for each city type.
-Using the information we created he would like us to explain how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+We were to create a summary DataFrame of the ride-sharing data by city type.
+We were then asked to create a multiple-line graph that showed the total weekly fares for each city type.
+Using the information we created asked us to explain how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Results